prajwal032004/Flask-Image-Processing-Application/README.md

 # 🖼️ Image Filter Web Application

 A powerful and user-friendly web application that allows users to apply various filters and enhancements to their images.
-Built with Python Flask and PIL (Python Imaging Library).
+Built with Python Flask and PIL(Pillow) (Python Imaging Library).

 ## 🌟 Key Features